Dosing & Pharmacology

-DIACOMIT® (stiripentol) is an effective, FDA-approved medication that was developed specifically to treat seizures associated with Dravet syndrome.
-It is indicated for patients 6 months and older (weighing 15 lb or more) taking clobazam.
-There are no clinical data to support the use of DIACOMIT as monotherapy in Dravet syndrome.1
+DIACOMIT®(stiripentol) is an effective, FDA-approved antiseizure medication developed specifically for seizures associated with Dravet syndrome in patients 6 months and older, weighing 15 lb or more and taking clobazam.
+There are no clinical data to support the use of DIACOMIT as a monotherapy in Dravet syndrome.

 DIACOMIT is available in 250 mg and 500 mg dosages, with two convenient dosing formulations: capsules and fruit-flavored powder for oral suspension.
 Both formulations can be stored at room temperature (68°F-77°F), making it easy for your patients to take it on the go.